sridharmanohar/Design-Patterns/Spring-Running-Notes.md

 5. If you don't use these you'll get errors like: org.hibernate.hql.internal.QueryExecutionRequestException: Not supported for DML operations Executing an update/delete query; nested exception is javax.persistence.TransactionRequiredException
+6. Btw, these are only required if you are either using a jpa query or a native sql query.
+Not required when using spring data jpa.

 ## Cascade ALL
 1. If you do not use this, then cascading updates/insertions will not happen.